Concepts

 Replication does not replace a comprehensive backup strategy.
 It serves as an essential complement to ensure business continuity in the event of a major incident at your primary site.

 High availability ensures service continuity for virtual machines (VMs) in the event of a physical host failure within an OpenIaaS pool.
 With high availability (HA), each host in the pool regularly sends heartbeat signals to its peers via shared storage (Block Storage Heartbeat).
-In the event of a prolonged lack of response, the host is considered failed.
+If a response is absent for an extended period, the host is considered failed.

-A Block Storage designated as a heartbeat means it will serve as the basis for verifying the status of hosts that no longer respond.
+A Block Storage designated as a heartbeat means it will serve as the basis for verifying hosts that stop responding.

 For high availability to be properly configured in an OpenIaaS pool, it is essential to have at least two hosts connected.